ivanyordanovgt/PyBul/README.md

 ### Testing
 For each new functionallity you must:
 - Make a unit test
-- Make a snapshot test
+- Make a snapshot test - create a snapshot by adding your file path in `tests/code/make_snapshots` in `SNAPSHOTS` list.

 ![demo](https://github.com/user-attachments/assets/2b24b056-b680-4692-b85c-b5dbbdf2a66a)